pydantic/pydantic/docs/usage/models.md

     b: int = ...
 ```

 Here both `a` and `b` are required here.
+Use of ellipses for required fields does not work well with [mypy](mypy.md)
+so should generally be avoided.

 ## Data Conversion

 *pydantic* may cast input data to force it to conform model field types.
-This may result in data being lost, take
+This may result in information being lost, take
 the following example:

 ```py